amitastreait/Salesforce-Quickbooks-Integration/README.md

 Earlier Quickbooks uses oAuth 1.0 for the authentication but now it has updated it's API and using oAuth 2.0 so in this Integration we are going to use oAuth 2.0

-Step1 - Create a Custom Object OR Custom Metadata to store the information about Access and Refresh Token.
+**Step1 -** Create a Custom Object OR Custom Metadata to store the information about Access and Refresh Token.
 If you are thinking about to use Custom Setting the answer is No because Access Token length is more than 255 Character and in Custom Setting we can store data upto 255 Character.

-Setup -> Create -> Objects -> New -> Your Object will look like below image
+**Setup -> Create -> Objects -> New -> **Your Object will look like below image

 ![QuickBooks Infos Object](https://github.com/amitastreait/Salesforce-Quickbooks-Integration/blob/master/Salesforce%20-%20QuickBooks/Images/QuickBooks%20Infos%20Object.png)

-Step2 - Create a Trail Account of QuickBooks From [Here](https://developer.intuit.com/docs/00_quickbooks_online/1_get_started/10_create_an_intuit_developer_account).
+**Step2 -** Create a Trail Account of QuickBooks From [Here](https://developer.intuit.com/docs/00_quickbooks_online/1_get_started/10_create_an_intuit_developer_account).

-Step3 - Create a connected App into QuickBooks Developer account, Follow the steps given into this Link.
-Please enter a redirect URI. for example if you want to redirect into "QuickbookConnection" VF page and your org base URL is "https://dreamhouse-a-dev-ed.my.salesforce.com" then your Redirect URI will be as given below
+**Step3 -** Create a connected App into QuickBooks Developer account, Follow the steps given into this Link.
+Please enter a redirect URI. for example if you want to redirect into **"QuickbookConnection"** VF page and your org base URL is **"https://dreamhouse-a-dev-ed.my.salesforce.com" ** then your Redirect URI will be as given below

 https://dreamhouse-a-dev-ed--c.ap5.visual.force.com/apex/QuickbookConnection

-Step4 - Now, in this Step get the Consumer Secret and Consumer Key and to get the key follow the steps given in This [Link](https://developer.intuit.com/docs/00_quickbooks_online/1_get_started/40_get_development_keys).
+**Step4 -** Now, in this Step **get the Consumer Secret and Consumer Key** and to get the key follow the steps given in This [Link](https://developer.intuit.com/docs/00_quickbooks_online/1_get_started/40_get_development_keys).

 ![Connected App](https://github.com/amitastreait/Salesforce-Quickbooks-Integration/blob/master/Salesforce%20-%20QuickBooks/Images/Connected%20App.png)

-Step5 - Now, Create a Apex Class.
-File -> New -> Apex Class -> Name it "QuickbookConnection" -> OK.
+**Step5 -** Now, Create a Apex Class. **File -> New -> Apex Class -> Name it "QuickbookConnection" -> OK**.
 Use below code the class

 ```
 public class QuickbookConnection{